ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 For QUIC-aware proxying without forwarded mode, the steps are as follows:

-1. The client sends the `REGISTER_CLIENT_CID` capsule as soon as it starts sending packets to the target that define that CID.
+1. The client sends the `REGISTER_CLIENT_CID` capsule once it selects a CID that it will use for receiving packets from a target.

 1. The proxy sends the `ACK_CLIENT_CID` capsule to acknowledge that CID, with no associated client VCID; alternatively, the proxy can send the